viamrobotics/docs/docs/program/extend/modular-resources/examples/add-rplidar-module.md

 {{% /tab %}}
 {{< /tabs >}}

-Check the **logs** tab of your robot in the Viam app to make sure your RPlidar has connected and no errors are being raised.
+Check the **Logs** tab of your robot in the Viam app to make sure your RPlidar has connected and no errors are being raised.

 ## Troubleshooting